vincentsijben/vjmotion-processing/docs/arduinocontrols.md

 ```

-The ArduinoControls class provides the following main functions:
+The ArduinoControls class provides the following main functions.
+Note that these functions are index-based.
+So if you added 5 potentiometers in the setup(), the indices would be: 0, 1, 2, 3, 4 and 5.
+If you would like to get the value of the first added potentiometer, use `ac.getPotentiometer(0)`.

+* LED's:
   * `setLEDToOn(0)` function that turns on the LED with index 0.
 If it's an LED that was set up with PWM, it uses `255`, else `Arduino.High`.
   * `setLEDToOff(2)` function that turns off the LED with index 2.
   * `setLED(0,200)` function that sets the value of LED with index 0 to 200.
 All values set to LEDs are only set once in draw() to prevent flickering.
+* Pushbuttons:
   * `getPushButton(0)` function that returns true while the pushbutton with index 0 is being pushed.
   * `getPushButtonOnce(0)` function that returns true if the pushbutton with index 0 was pushed.
 Only returns true for the duration of 1 frame.
+* Potentiometers:
   * `getPotentiometer(0)` functon that returns the raw normalized value from potentiometer with index 0, without any smoothing
   * `getPotentiometer(0, 0.5)` functon that returns the smoothed normalized value from potentiometer with index 0.
 Smoothness is a value between 0 and 1 which adds a little delay.

 You can tweak the behaviour of this library with the following functions (you can also chain them when initializing your arduinocontrols object for clarity):